Main Sites of Interest for Readers of Rosenstock-Huessy

 Rauner Library at Webster Hall, Dartmouth College

 Dartmouth’s Rauner Library is the home of the Eugen Rosenstock-Huessy Archive.
-While most of the archive donated to the college in 1994 and 2010 is catalogued only to the folder level, there is a great deal of material here, including many boxes of Eugen Rosenstock-Huessy’s manuscript files and the so-called “Gritli Letters,” written by Franz Rosenzweig to Margrit (but also to Eugen) Rosenstock-Huessy.
+While most of the archive donated to the college in 1994 and 2010 is catalogued only to the folder level, there is a great deal of material here, including many boxes of Eugen Rosenstock-Huessy’s manuscript files and the originals of the so-called “Gritli Letters,” written by Franz Rosenzweig to Margrit (but also to Eugen) Rosenstock-Huessy.

-Rauner holds a copy of the Eugen Rosenstock-Huessy Digital Archive, with its 55,000 page scans of letters and other documents (a little more than half of which are on deposit at Rauner).
+Rauner holds a copy of the Eugen Rosenstock-Huessy Digital Archive, with its 55,000 page scans of letters and other documents (a little more than half of which are on physically held at Rauner).
 Every member of the friendly and helpful staff spends time at the front desk, so you may find yourself talking to Jay Satterfield, Head of Special Collections, or Peter Carini, the College Archivist.